jameshenegan/synthesize-me/readme.md

 | sample3    | Poisson_Lambda3         | 1                     | NumberList | random_shuffle             |                   |                       |                       | 0.15                     |
 | sample3    | Uniform_Int             | 1                     | Integer    | add_normal_noise_and_round | 2.600             | 0.05                  | 0.95                  |                          |

+Here are explanations of what each column of the `dd_synth` represents:

 - **table_name**: The name of the table containing the variable.
 This corresponds to the CSV file name without the `.csv` extension.
 - **var_name**: The name of the variable.
 - **should_be_synthesized**: A flag indicating whether the variable should be synthesized (1) or not (0).